hens0n/fcc_uls_callsign_search/README.md

 FCC ULS Callsign search
 =======================
-Python scripts to download a local copy of the FCC Universal Licensing System and run search against the local copy.  fcc_uls_callsign_search.py will download a copy of the ULS and overwrite it if the zip is more than a week old.
+Python scripts to download a local copy of the [FCC Universal Licensing System](https://www.fcc.gov/wireless/systems-utilities/universal-licensing-system) and run searches against the local copy.  fcc_uls_callsign_search.py will download a copy of the [ULS](https://www.fcc.gov/wireless/systems-utilities/universal-licensing-system) and overwrite it if the zip is more than a week old.

+I wrote this script to monitor vanity callsigns I am interested in.

 Assumptions